ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 These are the steps needed to run the GUI via Eclipse:

-1. Start Eclipse IDE and select the workspace and use "Browse" to create and select a new workspace folder (example name: ibex_workspace)
-1. From the menu bar choose: File->Import->General->Existing Projects into Workspace.
-Choose "Select root directory" and browse to where the IBEX code was cloned to, Eclipse should automatically select everything so click "Finish" to add them to the project
-1. Expand the target platform folder (labelled as ``uk.ac.stfc.isis.ibex.targetplatform``), double click on the target file and choose "Set as Target Platform".
-This may take some time as parts of CS-Studio and DAWN are downloaded.
-It may also be required to update the Locations in use should some packages appear to be missing.
-1. To run the application from within Eclipse: open "ibex.product" from the ``uk.ac.stfc.isis.ibex.client.product`` folder, select "Launch an Eclipse application"

-**Important Note:** you will need JDK 1.8 or higher installed to launch the IBEX GUI successfully.
-You may be able to use JDK 1.7, but you will need to change the JDK compliance level in Eclipse from 1.8 -> 1.7, else the GUI will not launch.

-**Additional Important Note:** you will need JDK 1.8 or higher installed to launch the **E4** IBEX GUI successfully.

-### Building the E4 version of the GUI

-These are the steps needed to run the E4 GUI via Eclipse:

 1. First, create a new workspace (example name: ibex_workspace_E4).
 2. Then `git checkout master_E4` from where the IBEX code was cloned to.
 3. Start Eclipse IDE and select the workspace and use "Browse" to create and select the new workspace folder.